A reminder of some definitions

 - Free variable: a variable that is not bound is

-express properties.
-Predicates have an arity, which is the
+to properties.
+Predicates have an arity, which is the number of

-number of symbolic terms that they require to make a
+symbolic terms that they require to make a well-formed formula;

 - Sound Argument: a valid argument with true

-- Symbolic Term: either a name, variable, indefinite
+- Symbolic Term: either a variable or a constant.

-"pick out" or refer to exactly one thing.
-Indefinite names
+A constant is used to "pick out" or refer to exactly one thing.

 - Tautology: a sentence that must be true.